forge42dev/Remix-Forge/README.md

 - Added ability to generate the whole authentication scaffolding for Remix applications with a single click
 - Added a notification on startup that lets you know there is a new version of Remix.run available
 ## Features

+### Insert Remix code snippets in your current editor

+Right click the line where you want to insert a snippet and click the corresponding command you want to run.
+This will insert the snippet in your current editor at the line you right clicked. (eg. insert loader => inserts loader into the file)

 ### Get your Remix project shadcn/ui ready